pythonprogramming-group/python_group/wiki/Group-Guidelines.md

 ### TL;DR on getting help....
 1.  **DO NOT** post unformatted code, pictures of code.
 Your post will be blocked until you fix it.
 Fix it == edit your post.
-1. Use https://dpaste.de for your code, copy + paste, then post the link generated into your post.
+1. Use https://www.ppaste.org, https://dpaste.org or similar for your code, copy + paste, then post the link generated into your post.
 1. Explain the problem, include the exact error message(if an error is raised).
 1. If you are having a trouble understanding how to get started with a problem, do what all programmers do, **Divide and conquer**.
 Write out the requirements of the problem, then solve each one.
 1. Google first, ask second